Gearing up for 2016 Mull Rally

 The Mull Rally can only run if it has suitable numbers of volunteer marshals and radio operators; and the reality is we need more every year.
 If you have never been to the Island before and you want to see what all the fuss is about, please make your plans early and register on the website to let our Chief Marshal and Radio Staffing organisers know.

 Keep watching this website, follow us on Twitter or Facebook, and you’ll ensure you stay on the pace with developments as the year goes on.

-We’ll be announcing the 2016 Mull Rally route in the middle of April.
+We’ll be announcing the 2016 Mull Rally route in early June.